redstrate/LauncherTweaks/README.md

 ## Usage

-Build the project with the instructions below.
+Grab a build from [GitHub Actions](https://github.com/redstrate/LauncherTweaks/actions) or build the project with the instructions below.
 Then, place the `version.dll` next to the launcher.

 To configure the launcher URL, place a `launchertweaks.toml` next to the launcher executable: